-Chapter 3

-System requirements for using ARM DSTREAM
+Chapter 3 System requirements for using ARM DSTREAM

-The following topics describe the system requirements for ARM® DSTREAMTM, and how to connect the DSTREAM unit to your host computer and target system:
+The following topics describe the system requirements for ARM[®] DSTREAM, and how to connect the DSTREAM unit to your host computer and target system:

-- Requirements for connecting the DSTREAM unit on page 3-2 - Connecting the DSTREAM unit on page 3-3 - Hot-plugging and unplugging the debug cable on page 3-5 - Tracing with DSTREAM on page 3-6.
+- Requirements for connecting the DSTREAM unit on page 3-2.

+- Connecting the DSTREAM unit on page 3-3.

+- About hot-plugging and unplugging the debug cable on page 3-5.

+- About tracing with DSTREAM on page 3-6.

+- Tracing with DSTREAM on page 3-7.